xysun/xysun.github.io/posts/design-pattern-1-strategy-pattern.md

 .. type: text
 -->

-This is my notes about the book "Head first design patterns".
+This is my notes about the book [Head first design patterns](http://shop.oreilly.com/product/9780596007126.do).

 ## Overview